heimerle/paperless-mcp-server/README.md

 cp config.example.sh config.sh
 # Edit config.sh with your Paperless-ngx URL and API token

+# Set transport mode to HTTP (optional, default is stdio)
+export MCP_TRANSPORT="http"
+export MCP_PORT="3000"

 # Load config and start server
 source config.sh
 ./start.sh
 ```

+The start script will:
+1. Start the MCP server on the configured port (default 3000)
+2. Print local HTTP endpoints for health and API access

+**No tunneling or public exposure is included by default.**
+For remote access, use your own reverse proxy, VPN, or secure tunnel solution.

 HTTP endpoints:
 - `GET /health` - Health check